 Please allow 60 days for delivery in USA.
 Incomplete packages will not be returned.
-DOMs 1 thru 26, except 18, EAMON #3, and 8 Pascal disks are currently available.
-Mini'app'les Software disks (MSD) are not available!
-General questions about DOMs should be addressed to Terry Schoeppner.
+DOMs 1 thru 26, except 18, EAMON #3, and 8 currently are available.
+Pascal disks Mini'app'les Software disks (MSD) are not DOMs available!
+General questions about should be addressed to Terry Schoeppner.
 Questions on DOM content should be addressed to Al Peterman, our DOM editor.